Immunify-DAO/immunify-cartesi/README.md

 [Link to WhitePaper](https://drive.google.com/file/d/1OvKDHFv9M518PRhFEM9xFrmwv2oO5wTX/view?usp=share_link)

+## Key Features
+1. Deployed a Decentralised SQLite Database
+2. Added 2 way Data Encryption Algorithm before persisting data on Cartesi

+### To be implemented
+1. Tokenization of Health information as NFTs
+2. Building a Defentralized Health Marketplace

 ## Immunify: A Decentralized Permissionless Health Protocol

 Thank you for taking the time to review the Immunify white paper.
 The document is the outcome of a collaborative effort between medical professionals and experts in blockchain technology.
 The Immunify platform leverages blockchain technology to establish a patient-centric electronic health record system that maintains a single, immutable version of patient data.
 With Immunify, users are empowered to selectively authorize healthcare providers to access their personal health data.